 You can check the other parameters of IRFZ44N from the data sheet

 Step 9: MOSFET DRIVER

-Fore more details you can read about MOSFET Basics
+For more details, you can read about MOSFET Basics

-For this design I am using a IR2104 Half Bridge driver.
-The IC takes the incoming PWM signal from the micro controller, and then drives two outputs for a High and a Low Side MOSFET.
+For this design, I am using an IR2104 Half-Bridge driver.
+The IC takes the incoming PWM signal from the microcontroller and then drives two outputs for a High and a Low Side MOSFET.

-First we have to provide power to the gate driver.It is give on Vcc (pin-1) and its value is in between 10-20V as per data sheet.
+First, we have to provide power to the gate driver.It is given on Vcc (pin-1) and its value is between 10-20V as per the datasheet.

-The high frequency PWM signal from Arduino goes to IN (pin-2) .
-The shut down control signal from the Arduino is connected on SD ( pin 3).
+The high-frequency PWM signal from Arduino goes to IN (pin-2).
+The shut down control signal from the Arduino is connected to SD ( pin 3).

-The 2 output PWM signals are generated from HI and LO pin.
-This gives the user the opportunity to fine tune the dead-band switching of the MOSFETs.
+The 2 output PWM signals are generated from the HI and LO pin.
+This gives the user the opportunity to fine-tune the dead-band switching of the MOSFETs.

 Charge Pump Circuit :